309thEDDGE/weave/README.md

 - metadata
 - label

-Example code to upload a basket:
+The preferred method to upload baskets is using the Index.
+However, baskets can be uploaded directly:

 ```python
 from weave.upload import UploadBasket